What is the average WordPress developer salary and are WordPress skills really important? They certainly are.

 Before you go

-We also have other great resources devoted to a software developer salary, such as:
+Since you were interested in WordPress salary data, we also have other great resources devoted to a software developer salary: